How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 Decide what type of content you will create

 The best way to do this is to think about whether you want to share a story, provide insight or knowledge, or demonstrate a process.
 What are your goals?
 Are you looking to get more leads?
 Drive traffic to your website?
 Boost sales?
-Or simply to stay in touch with and be relevant to your audience.
+Or to stay in touch with and be relevant to your audience.

 Once you are aware of your goals, you can begin to think about the type of content that will help you achieve them.
 A blog post, a social media campaign, an email newsletter, or downloadable content could all be used.